-In its wisdom, Chinese medicine is able to determine the strengths and weaknesses of individual patients.
+In its wisdom, Oriental medicine is able to determine the strengths and weaknesses of individual patients.
 Many patients experience sub-clinical complaints, such as fatigue, headache, low sex drive or weight gain.
 Western medicine often does not recognize the significance of these complaints and messages from the body.
-Chinese medicine views any observable symptom or sign as related to Internal Organ function.
+Oriental medicine views any observable symptom or sign as related to Internal Organ function.

 We access the body’s innate healing mechanisms through the parasympathetic nervous system, the endocrine system and the circulatory system, thereby enabling TCM practitioners to address a variety of complaints.